cozy/cozy-docs/src/documents/hack/cookbooks/localization.html.md

 We didn't invented anything new here, we just made helper to ease the developer's life.
 We'll use the final code of our tutorial to illustrate this cookbook.
 You can find it [here](https://github.com/mycozycloud/cozy-tutorial/tree/spa-final).

+NB: you can find the code of this tutorial [here](https://github.com/mycozycloud/cozy-tutorial/tree/localization)

 First you need to add Polyglot to your client's vendor.
 [Polyglot](http://airbnb.github.io/polyglot.js/) is a "tiny l18n helper library written in JavaScript".
 It supports interpolation and pluralization.

 * download it and put it inside the client/vendors/scripts/ folder